concrete5cojp/c5_core_override_check/readme.md

 Usually, you are NOT supposed to modify anything underneath of `/concrete` directory by design.

-However, sometime you have to, or somebody else did.
+However, sometime you had to, or somebody else did.

-This becomes critical at the time of upgrade and when you take over the project some someone else.
+This becomes critical at the time of the upgrade, especially for the porject that you took over from some someone else.

+People forget things.

-I made this shell script to check to make sure if anybody else didn't override the core.
+Therefore, I made this shell script to check to make sure if anybody else (including you) didn't override the concrete5 core, so that you can proceed the upgrade.

 ## How it works